Gloves Required While Working

-All staff must wear gloves when handling any “food product.”
+All staff (regular and temporary) and working members must wear gloves when handling any “food product.”

-New York State has issued guidelines for businesses operating under the phased re-opening.
-The guidelines are entirely focused on ensuring that New York State businesses place COVID-19 health and safety at the forefront of their re-opening (or in our case ongoing) operations.
-It is a sobering document to read, largely because it makes crystal clear that the difficult changes to behavior we have all recently adopted will be with us for the foreseeable future.
-This runs counter to the natural human desire to “get back to normal”, and so is an important reminder to remain vigilant and thorough about all our newly learned COVID-19 related practices – cleaning and otherwise.
-The document does not have an end date, meaning that the guidance contained within is relevant to our operations until further notice.
+New York State has issued guidelines for businesses operating during the COVID-19 pandemic and under the phased re-opening.
+The guidelines are entirely focused on ensuring that New York State businesses place COVID-19 health and safety at the forefront of their re-opening operations.
+The guidelines do not have an end date and will be effective at the Coop until further notice.
 The State will continue to update the guidelines, and we will continue to pay attention to updates and make any necessary changes to Coop operations.

-Specifically, the document contains language that motivates us to issue another health and safety requirement for staff about the wearing of gloves: “Responsible Parties must ensure gloves are worn while handling any food products.”
+The State guidance specifically states that “Responsible Parties must ensure gloves are worn while handling any food products.”

-This requirement applies also to food processing and receiving staff at all points in the chain of receiving and stocking food (from the sidewalk to the basement to the shopping floor), and to front-end staff working checkouts.
+- Receiving and stocking food products at all points in the chain from the sidewalk to the basement to the shopping floor

 Gloves can be cloth receiving gloves, plastic (non-latex) gloves or nitrile gloves.
-Gloves regularly available at the SL desk, and at the glove stations in various locations around the Coop where you can find gloves — SL desk, Receiving area, outside the Membership Office.
-Generally speaking, the gloves should be left at the Coop at the end of the day (plastic gloves are being recycled at the glove stations) for laundering.
-If you prefer to have a pair of the nitrile gloves that are your own pair, please see a member of the permanent staff.
-In this case, please feel free to take two pairs, label them with your name, and be prepared to take them home and launder them between shifts.
+Gloves are available at the SL desk and at the glove stations in various locations around the Coop where you can find gloves — SL desk, Receiving area, outside the Membership Office.

 If you wear the plastic gloves, please take a new pair every hour OR sanitize the outside of the gloves every hour.
 Dispose of your gloves at one of the glove stations for recycling.